 Changes to personnel

-When using Totara Perform you may need to deal with a personnel change, such as a change in manager or a new hire.
+When using Totara Perform and performance activities you may need to deal with a personnel change, such as a change in manager or a new hire.

 The subject(s) of an activity are determined by assignment to an activity.
 The responding participants are determined based on the subject/participant relationships at the time a subject instance is generated.